 Merchant, politician, manufacturer

-This biography, written by Gordon Parry, was first published in the Dictionary of New Zealand Biography, vol 2, 1993, and updated in November, 2013.
+This biography, written by Gordon Parry, was first published in the Dictionary of New Zealand Biography in 1993.
+It was updated in November, 2013.

-Bendix Hallenstein was born in Brunswick, Germany, probably on 24 January 1835.
+Bendix Hallenstein was born in the grand duchy of Brunswick, probably on 24 January 1835.
 He was the son of Helena Michaelis and her husband, Reuben Hallenstein, who owned a shoddy-mill in Lügde which manufactured woollen cloth from refuse rags.
 Bendix was the youngest of three sons in this Jewish family.